earlephilhower/arduino-pico/docs/httpclient.rst

 HTTPClient Library
 ==================

-A simple HTTP requestor that can handle both HTTP and HTTP requests is included as the ``HTTPClient`` library.
+A simple HTTP requestor that can handle both HTTP and HTTPS requests is included as the ``HTTPClient`` library.

 Check the examples for use under HTTP and HTTPS configurations.
 In general,